bRad1995/Simon-s-REVENGE/README.md

 Simon's REVENGE

-Simon's Revenge is a humble sequel to the original "Simom" game relased in 1978.
+Simon's Revenge is a humble sequel to the original "Simon" game relased in 1978.
 Like the original, this is a short term-memory game, with the only difference being the addition of more buttons; the original only having 4 whereas, this version has 12.

 Simon was originally released in 1978 by the Milton Bradley Company which was then aquired by Hasbro in 1980.
 Since Hasbro's purchase; many variations of the game have been produced over the decades but, the princple game play has remained the same.